quangptt0910/FDG-PET-CT-baseline-on-lymphoma/README.md

-# autoPET PSMA+FDG nnU-Net Segmentation Pipeline
+# autoPET PSMA-FDG-PET/CT nnU-Net Segmentation Pipeline

 This repository implements a whole-body PET/CT lesion segmentation pipeline using the autoPET dataset (PSMA-FDG-PET-CT) and the nnU-Net framework.
 It was developed as a modular research project for a medical imaging course.